 Maclean’s counts the proportion of out-of-province students and international students in the ﬁrst-year undergraduate class, as well as the percentage of international graduate students for schools in the Medical Doctoral and Comprehensive categories.

 In taking stock of retention rates, Maclean’s asks for the percentage of full-time, ﬁrst-year students who return in second year.
-While many factors can affect a student’s choice not to return—personal considerations or a decision to transfer to a program unavailable at his or her home university—student retention, on the whole, reﬂects a university’s success in keeping its students on course.
+While many factors can affect a student’s choice not to return—personal considerations or a decision to transfer to a program unavailable at their home university—student retention, on the whole, reﬂects a university’s success in keeping its students on course.
 Maclean’s also measures graduation rates by tracking an incoming cohort of full-time, ﬁrst-year undergraduate students to determine if they received a degree within seven years.

 In assessing faculty, Maclean’s counts the percentage of full-time instructional faculty members who have a Ph.D., a ﬁrst professional degree or a terminal degree (other highest-level degree) in their ﬁeld.

 Finally, in looking at the classroom experience, Maclean’s presents ﬁgures on average undergraduate class sizes at the ﬁrst- and second-year level, as well as at the third- and fourth-year level.
 This year, Maclean’s did not ask universities to report on class sizes because the COVID-19 pandemic resulted in a massive shift to online learning and capacity restrictions.
 Class sizes shown are those that were published last year, reflecting average class sizes in fall 2019.